Productive Study Date Ideas: The Ultimate Valentine's Day Guide

 First, set the expectations early: Is this a "silent" session or a collaborative one?
 Once you’ve agreed on the goal, sync your watches.
 Try the Pomodoro technique: work in 50-minute "sprints" followed by 10-minute shared breaks.
 This lets you maximize your focus while ensuring you actually get to talk to each other during the breaks.

 Establish "No-Phone Zones" immediately.
-If one of you is struggling to find the motivation to start, try the 5-minute rule to break the ice—just commit to five minutes of work, and usually, the momentum will carry you through the rest.
+If one of you is struggling to start, try the 5-minute rule.
+Commit to five minutes of work; the momentum usually carries you through the rest.

 Process flow for setting up a successful study date.